 Man-made canals have only existed for a couple of hundred years, but the challenge of crossing rivers has been around for much longer.
-Some river bridges date back to the mediaeval period, like King John’s Bridge over the Avon at Tewkesbury.

 The building of canals involved the severance of land, as well as of existing roads and footpaths, so new bridges were required to solve the problem.
 Original canal bridges came in many forms.
 Often these were hump-backed, in brick or stone, with an arch accommodating the canal and towpath beneath.
 More elaborate structures were sometimes erected when the canals cut through affluent country estates, like those at Cassiobury Park or Chillington.